 CHILD BIT BY DOG – MN LAWYER

-Our lawyers have handled many cases in Minnesota where a dog bites a child, usually a neighbor’s dog at the neighbor’s house.
-If your son or daughter is bitten or attacked by a dog in Minnesota, you may have the right to recover medical bills for treatment, plus compensation for your child for the scars and pain suffering.
+Our attorneys have handled many cases in Minnesota where a dog bites a child, usually a neighbor’s dog at the neighbor’s house.
+If your son or daughter is bitten or attacked by a dog in MN, you may have the right to recover medical bills for treatment, plus compensation for your child for their scars and pain and suffering.
 The dog bite law in MN is very strict to make sure that a dog owner is held responsible for any injury caused by their dog.
-Fortunately, most homeowner’s insurance policies provide coverage for injuries caused by pets, which usually offers a degree of comfort to the dog’s owner, especially if the dog is owned by a neighbor, family friend or relative.
+Fortunately, most homeowner’s insurance policies provide coverage for injuries caused by pets, which usually offers a degree of comfort to the dog owner, especially if the dog is owned by a neighbor, family friend or relative.

-If your child was bitten by a dog in MN, or your child is injured by a dog, please call us and a lawyer will discuss the situation with you and answer your questions.
-Our personal injury attorneys have over 25 years of experience handling hundreds of injury cases, including many cases involving a dog bite or dog attack.
+If your child was bitten by a dog in Minnesota, or your child is injured by a dog, please call us for a free consultation.
+A lawyer will discuss the situation with you and answer your questions.
+Our personal injury attorneys have over 25 years of experience successfully handling hundreds of injury cases, including many cases involving a dog bite or dog attack.
+We know how to deal with the dog owner’s insurance to get a full settlement for your child.
 We are a family owned law firm and we offer personal attention to your case and help for your family.
-Our lawyers know what to do and how get fair compensation if your child is bit by a dog in MN.
+Our attorneys know what to do and how get fair compensation if your child is bit by a dog in MN.

-We recently came across an article that discusses why dogs bite children and we wanted to share it with others in an effort to prevent future incidents:
+We recently came across an article that discusses why dogs bite children and our attorneys wanted to share it with others in an effort to prevent future incidents:

 As reported in the medical journal Injury Prevention, researchers at the veterinary behavioral clinic examined 111 cases of dog bites by 103 dogs (representing 41 different dog breeds) that took place over a four-year period.